Publications on the WWW

 Radio Jets as Decelerating Relativistic Flows

-• by R.A.Laing, A.H.Bridle and J.R.Canvin
+• by R.A.Laing, A.H.Bridle, and J.R.Canvin

-• to appear in "Relativistic Astrophysics and Cosmology: Einstein's Legacy", eds.
+• in "Relativistic Astrophysics and Cosmology: Einstein's Legacy", eds.
 B. Aschenbach, V. Burwitz, G. Hasinger, and B. Leibundgut, Springer-Verlag, 445-448 (2007)

 • The largest-scale manifestation of Special Relativistic aberration in contemporary astrophysics is the appearance of initial asymmetries in kpc-scale radio-galaxy jets.
 We discuss how the Doppler beaming and Special Relativistic aberration modify the sidedness and polarization properties of intrinsically symmetrical relativistic flows and how these effects can be used to estimate the physical parameters of the jets in low-luminosity extragalactic radio sources.